Capability: Security Process

 Phase 4: Deploy

 Evaluated and approved security process improvements are implemented in the Deploy phase.
-It is important to perform usability tests as they pertain to tightening of security policy and periodic fire drills to ensure data processes are efficient.
+It is important to perform usability tests as they pertain to tightening of security policy and periodic fire drills to ensure that data processes are efficient.

 For more information on developing security operations and process standards, go to the Security Guidance Portal on Microsoft TechNet at http://www.microsoft.com/technet/security/guidance.